Intersex: Biology

 The notion of intersex individuals can be understood in the context of sexual system biology that varies across different types of organisms.
 Most animal species (~95%, including humans) are gonochoric, in which individuals are of either a female or male sex.
 Hermaphroditic species (some animals and most flowering plants) are represented by individuals that can express both sexes simultaneously or sequentially during their lifetimes.
-Intersex individuals in a number of gonochoric species, who express both female and male phenotypic characters to some degree, are known to exist at very low prevalences.
+Intersex individuals in a number of gonochoric species, who express both female and male phenotypic characters to some degree, are known to exist at low prevalences.

 Although "hermaphrodite" and "intersex" have been used synonymously in humans, a hermaphrodite is specifically an individual capable of producing female and male gametes.
 While there are reports of individuals that seemed to have the potential to produce both types of gamete, in more recent years the term hermaphrodite as applied to humans has fallen out of favor, since female and male reproductive functions have not been observed together in the same individual.